mgreiler/se-unlocked/Transcripts/EP_40_Max_Stoiber.md

 # Episode 40 with Max Stoiber

+_Transcript is in great shape_

 **Michaela:** [00:00:00] Hello and welcome to the software engineering unlocked podcast.
 I’m your host Dr. Mckayla and today I have the pleasure to talk to Max